 What does the typography say about the business?

 A font plays an important role in building a brand’s tone of voice.
-A font has the power to be loud, brash, elegant, confident or serious – so it’s critical that as much consideration (if not more) goes into choosing a typeface, as the colours or icons.
+A font has the power to be loud, brash, elegant, confident or serious – so it’s critical that as much consideration (if not more) goes into choosing a typeface, as it does for the colours or icons.

 A funeral director with a bright and bold rounded font would quickly be perceived as not taking their duty too seriously; an extreme example perhaps, but no matter what the industry is, the repercussions of poor visual communication through the wrong font can’t be understated.